Reed-Daniel/20_Group_4_Final_Project/README.md

 - The relationship between NBA player statistics and "peak" performance

 ## Reason for Selecting Topic
+- We would like to build a model that when fed a number of different statistics can predict when a player's decline begins

 ## Source Data
 - Our source data will be taken from Kaggle and includes NBA Players Stats since 1950 in the form of csv files
+- For the purpose of our analysis we will only focus on years 1980-present as that is when the "modern" NBA began

 ## Questions We Hope to Answer